-If you're in the landscaping business or a gardener, you know the term gear refers to more than just the tools you use such as shovels, rakes, pruning shears and mowers.
+If you're in the landscaping business or are a gardener, you know the term gear refers to more than just the tools you use, such as shovels, rakes, pruning shears, and mowers.
 For people who "dig in the dirt" either as a hobby or profession, gardening workwear is an equally important part of your gear.
-It needs to be comfortable, durable and functional.
+It needs to be comfortable, durable, and functional.
 Gardeners and landscapers typically aren't trying to make a fashion statement with what they wear.

 For starters, footwear is important.
 You want your feet to be comfortable and dry.
-For some jobs, wearing boots is a good idea.
-A good pair of boots to tramp through mud, climb over rocks and maneuver inclines.
+For some jobs, wearing work boots is a good idea.
+You’ll want a good pair of boots to tramp through mud, climb over rocks, and maneuver inclines.
 Boots also provide protection against stubbing your toe, changes in the weather, and falling tools.
 Look for boots that are waterproof and have a padded collar and tongue for comfort, as well as a steel toe for safety.

-Landscaping/gardening coveralls fit the description of "comfortable, durable and functional."
+Landscaping and gardening coveralls fit the description of "comfortable, durable, and functional."
 Easy to slip on and off, coveralls can be worn comfortably over other clothing to keep it clean...or on their own.
 With no belt needed, there's no binding and no worries about keeping your shirttail tucked in.
-You'll find coveralls in a variety of durable fabrics and blends.
+You'll find men’s coveralls & women’s coveralls in a variety of durable fabrics and blends.
 Some are even insulated for colder weather.
-Coveralls are probably one of the most functional pieces of clothing a person who works outside can own with a variety of pockets, loops and zippers to help keep tools and other essentials handy and secure.
-Plus, they come in a wide range of unisex sizes, S to 6X.
+Coveralls are probably one of the most functional pieces of clothing a person who works outside can own with a variety of pockets, loops, and zippers to help keep tools and other essentials handy and secure.
+Plus, they come in a wide range of unisex sizes, S to 6XL.